 Amar Dhamdhere, Senior Director of Product Management

-The goal of all computing environments is to deliver the maximum possible performance within the constraints of cost, power, and physical space.
+The goal of all computing environments is to deliver the maximum possible performance within the constraints of cost, power and physical space.
 To ensure that the cost and physical space of a server is being optimally utilized, there are many times where it makes sense to utilize the entire provisioned power of a single server to deliver maximum performance.
 One way to do this is to increase the core frequency until the maximum power of the CPU, its TDP, is reached.
-This operating mode is typically referred to as Turbo.
+This operating mode is typically referred to as Turbo on x86 CPUs In this paper we will discuss the shortcomings of Turbo behaviour for cloud workloads and introduce how Ampere Altra processors are addressing the shortcomings.

-Since a highly efficient cloud computing environment is fundamentally different from the traditional enterprise setting, it demands a new type of turbo, one built for the cloud and for cloud native applications.
+Since a highly efficient cloud computing environment is fundamentally different from the traditional enterprise setting, it demands a CPU that can deliver consistent, predictable and maximum performance, one built for the cloud and for cloud native applications.
 Reducing frequency when core utilization increases is not desired, and frequency must be consistent across workloads and users.
 This will result in optimal performance and latency.

-As with all other processors, Ampere Altra must stay within its power, thermal and current specification limits, but it delivers its maximum Turbo frequency in a predictable way while all cores are running and across the vast spectrum of cloud workloads.
+Ampere Altra, the world’s first cloud native processor, runs at the Max frequency to ensure predictable performance, high scalability and power efficiency.
+As with all other processors, Ampere Altra must stay within its power, thermal and current specification limits, but it delivers its Max frequency in a predictable way while all cores are running and across the vast spectrum of cloud workloads.

-With Ampere’s focus on the cloud and edge markets, it has been able to launch a cloud-native processor that is architected and designed to deliver predictable performance, workload isolation eliminating noisy neighbor issues, and providing the maximum performance for cloud workloads.
+With Ampere’s focus on the cloud and edge markets, we have been able to launch a cloud-native processor that is architected and designed to deliver predictable performance, workload isolation eliminating noisy neighbor issues, and providing the maximum performance for cloud workloads.

 When it comes to cloud workloads, predictable and maximum performance is the only way to go.